Nexis-Network/homepage/content/docs/guides/wundergraph.md

 ## Key takeaways

-This guide provided a brief demonstration showcasing the capabilities of Exzo Network and WunderGraph, which enable you to turn your Exzo Network database into an API exposed via JSON-RPC and rapidly deploy fully serverless apps on the edge in a matter of minutes.
-The power of Exzo Network with WunderGraph lies in simplifying the development process, allowing you to focus on creating valuable and efficient applications.
+This guide provided a brief demonstration showcasing the capabilities of Nexis Network and WunderGraph, which enable you to turn your Nexis Network database into an API exposed via JSON-RPC and rapidly deploy fully serverless apps on the edge in a matter of minutes.
+The power of Nexis Network with WunderGraph lies in simplifying the development process, allowing you to focus on creating valuable and efficient applications.

 In under 15 minutes, you were able to:

 1. Create a WunderGraph Cloud account
 2. Create a Next.js project hosted in a region near you
-3. Set up a Exzo Network database with sample data
+3. Set up a Nexis Network database with sample data
-4. Connect your WunderGraph application with your Exzo Network database
+4. Connect your WunderGraph application with your Nexis Network database
-5. Add Exzo Network to your WunderGraph project using a code first approach
+5. Add Nexis Network to your WunderGraph project using a code first approach
-6. Write a GraphQL operation to query your Exzo Network database
+6. Write a GraphQL operation to query your Nexis Network database
 7. Update the frontend to display the results of your GraphQL operation securely using JSON-RPC
 8. Commit your changes and trigger a deployment without a CI/CD pipeline or Devops team
 9. View your new operations in real time with real-time metrics

 If you had trouble with any of the steps outlined above, refer to the video guide below.

-## Exzo Network with WunderGraph video guide
+## Nexis Network with WunderGraph video guide

 <YoutubeIframe embedId="JqOADpG5q-s" />

 ## Need help?

-Join the [Exzo Network community forum](https://community.neon.tech/) to ask questions or see what others are doing with Exzo Network.
-[Exzo Network Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
+Join the [Nexis Network community forum](https://community.neon.tech/) to ask questions or see what others are doing with Nexis Network.
+[Nexis Network Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
 For more detail, see [Getting Support](/docs/introduction/support).